Update—13 April 2017

 Consultation paper: Reconfiguring the 890–915/935–960 MHz band

 In May 2011, we commenced a review of arrangements in the 803–960 MHz frequency band.
-In November 2015, following two rounds of consultation, a decision paper was released detailing a range of reforms and an implementation plan.
+Following two rounds of consultation, a decision paper was released in November 2015, detailing a range of reforms and an implementation plan.

 The review’s main focus was on refarming spectrum not currently allocated for mobile broadband.
 It also touched on how existing mobile broadband allocations could be replanned to be more economically and technically efficient.
 In particular, it discussed the rationale for a potential reconfiguration of the existing 890–915/935–960 MHz band.